Cost-Effective Conceptual Design Using Taxonomies: Experiments

-Table~\ref{tab:model-result} shows the average $p@3$ achieved by Oracle, PM, and QM over taxonomies T1, T2, T3 under uniform cost model and for PM and QM under random cost model over various budgets.
-The values of $p@3$ shown in front of $B = 0$ is the one achieved by pure BM25 ranking without annotating any concept in the data sets.
+Table~\ref{tab:model-others} illustrates the average MRR achieved by Oracle, QM and PM over taxonomies T1, T2 and T3 for various budgets.
+We do not report the values of average MRR for budgets greater than 0.7 for T1 and T2 and 0.6 for T3 because all algorithms are equally effective.
+The values of MRR show at budget 0.0 is the one achieved by BM25 ranking without annotating any concept in the datasets.
+We note that there is no improvement in average MRR over taxonomy T1 for budget 0.1 under uniform cost because each concept in the taxonomy costs more than 0.1.